-Results were generally consistent with the multi-year combined survey estimates published previously (Table 1.12), and indicate a large increase in pollock biomass in the Gulf of Alaska occurred between the early 1960s (~200,000 t) and the mid 1970s (>2,000,000 t).
+Multi-year combined survey estimates indicate a large increase in pollock biomass in the Gulf of Alaska occurred between the early 1960s and the mid 1970s.
 Increases in pollock biomass between the 1960s and 1970s were also noted by Alton et al. (1987).
 In the 1961 survey, pollock were a relatively minor component of the groundfish community with a mean CPUE of 16 kg/hr (Ronholt et al. 1978).
 Arrowtooth flounder was the most common groundfish with a mean CPUE of 91 kg/hr.
 In the 1973-76 surveys, the CPUE of arrowtooth flounder was similar to the 1961 survey (83 kg/hr), but pollock CPUE had increased 20-fold to 321 kg/hr, and was by far the dominant groundfish species in the Gulf of Alaska.
 Meuter and Norcross (2002) also found that pollock was low in the relative abundance in 1960s, became the dominant species in Gulf of Alaska groundfish community in the 1970s, and subsequently declined in relative abundance.

 Questions concerning the comparability of pollock CPUE data from historical trawl surveys with later surveys probably can never be fully resolved.
 However, because of the large magnitude of the change in CPUE between the surveys in the 1960s and the early 1970s using similar trawling gear, the conclusion that there was a large increase in pollock biomass seems robust.
-Model results suggest that population biomass in 1961, prior to large-scale commercial exploitation of the stock, may have been lower than at any time since then.
-Early speculation about the rise of pollock in the Gulf of Alaska in the early 1970s implicated the large biomass removals of Pacific ocean perch, a potential competitor for euphausid prey (Somerton et al. 1979, Alton et al. 1987).
+Early speculation about the rise of pollock in the Gulf of Alaska in the early 1970s implicated the large biomass removals of Pacific ocean perch, a potential competitor for euphausid prey (Somerton 1979, Alton et al. 1987).
 More recent work has focused on role of climate change (Anderson and Piatt 1999, Bailey 2000).
-The occurrence of large fluctuations in pollock abundance without large changes in direct fishing impacts suggests a need for precautionary management.
-If pollock abundance is controlled primarily by the environment, or through indirect ecosystem effects, it may be difficult to reverse population declines, or to achieve rebuilding targets should the stock become depleted.
-Reliance on sustained pollock harvests in the Gulf of Alaska, whether by individual fishermen, processing companies, or fishing communities, may be difficult over the long-term.
+Model results suggest that population biomass in the 1960s, prior to large-scale commercial exploitation of the stock, may have been lower than at any time since then.